 - 6A.
 Encourage reduction and reuse of C&D materials. - 6B.
-Investigate feasibility of reusing or recycling additional C&D materials and implement pilot when deemed feasible. - 6C.
+Investigate feasibility of recycling additional C&D materials, such as drywall and carpets, and implement pilot when deemed feasible. - 6C.
 Increase differential tipping fees and incentives to encourage source separate and diversion of C&D Waste. - 6D.
 Provide education on the importance of source separation and diversion of C&D waste.